Historic restorations are admired by most people but old houses are not for everyone.

 Arched windows are replaced with new rectangular “energy efficient” plastic replacements.

-The varnished woodwork is painted because the realtor said it will be better for resale.
+The natural varnished woodwork is painted because the realtor said it will be better for resale.

-Porch maintenance makes it easier to just remove the porch.
+Porch maintenance has been neglected making it easier to just remove the porch.

 The interior is altered for an open floor plan.

-All your hard work down the drain!
+All your hard work is undone!
 So sad!

-Life is full of surprises beyond our control.
+This is a crime, but life is full of surprises.
 What can you do?
-You can come back from the grave and haunt the family but the harm is still done!
-The house survived over 100 years until someone with a big budget got some good renovating ideas from “This Old House”.
+You can come back from the grave and haunt the family, but the harm is still done!
+The house survived over 100 years and now someone with a big budget discovered some good renovating ideas from “This Old House”.
+The TV show This Old House along with many HGTV shows are completely responsible for the loss of historic buildings.
+They promote creativity and not restoration or preservation.

 What is a Preservation Easement?

-Historic preservation easements are legal documents that ensure the perpetual preservation of a property by restricting activities that might diminish the integrity of the historic character defining features of a property.
-The preservation easement places SPECIFIC conditions on maintenance and treatment of the property .
+Historic preservation easements are legal documents that ensure the perpetual (1000 years +) preservation of a property by restricting changes that may diminish the integrity of the historic character defining features of a property.
+The preservation easement places YOUR SPECIFIC conditions on maintenance and treatment of the property.
 Your house does not have to be something that George Washington slept in, just a house you would like to see the historic character defining features and appearance preserved.

-Each character defining feature you want to preserve must be identified and listed in the preservation easement document.
+You decide on each feature you want to preserve.
+Interior and exterior, it must be identified and listed in the preservation easement document.
 Number and description of windows, porches and porch elements, wood siding, and exterior finishes, interior features such as non painted woodwork, antique kitchen sinks, even the land and landscape features that comprise the setting of the building.
 The character defining features that you worked so hard to protect will be protected when you are gone and/or the building is sold.

-Each time the house ownership is conveyed to another owner, the easement is attached to the deed.
+Each time the house ownership is conveyed to another owner, the easement is automatically attached to the deed and cannot be changed.

-Who will know that your claw foot tub has been replaced unless the new buyer raises a question?
+Who will know that your claw foot tub has been replaced unless it is periodically monitored.

 The easement must convey the right to enforce the stipulated conditions and restrictions to the holder of the easement.
 The holder of the easement must be a qualified preservation organization or government agency involved with preservation.
 There may be local organizations and possibly historic societies that can be holders of the easement.

 One large organization is the National Trust for Historic Preservation.
 The National Trust goes into more detail about Preservation Easements on their site.
 One stipulation is that the property must be listed on the National Register of Historic Places (NRHP).
-If your home is not on the NRHP, or does not qualify to be listed on the NRHP, there may be another easement holding organization with less strict criteria.
+If your home is not on the NRHP, or is not listed as eligible to be listed on the NRHP, there may be another easement holding organization with less strict criteria in your state or county.
+I recommend contacting your State Historic Preservation Office .

 Deed Restriction – A Lesser Option